Center-for-Global-Development/msa-amc-sizing/index.md

 We now have a framework for calculating the expected costs firms face when pursuing innovation.
 How, then, do we use this to determine the total size of the pull incentive needed?

 First, consider perhaps the simplest case: aiming to set an incentive size large enough to motivate one firm to attempt innovation.
-To accomplish this, the pull incentive needs to provide an expected reward greater than or equal to a firm’s prospective cost of an innovation attempt.
+To accomplish this, the pull incentive needs to provide an expected reward greater than or equal to a firm’s expected cost of an innovation attempt.
 In the case of a singular firm, the probability of receiving the pull incentive payout is the same as the probability of innovation success (we will discuss competition risk in the next section).
-Therefore, the present value of the pull incentive would equal the firm’s prospective costs multiplied by the reciprocal of their probability of success.
+Therefore, the present value of the pull incentive would equal the firm’s expected costs multiplied by the reciprocal of their probability of success.

-For example, for a livestock vaccine with a firm’s prospective cost of <span>&#36;</span>1.8 million and a 2.7% chance of success, a pull incentive would need to have a present value of <span>&#36;</span>66.7 million.
-While it may be shocking that <span>&#36;</span>66.7 million is more than an order of magnitude larger firm’s prospective costs, remember that pull mechanisms are shifting the risks of development from the funder to the innovator.
-In this case, rather than the funder giving a <span>&#36;</span>1.8 million grant up front with only a 2.7% chance of successful innovation, the funder commits to paying <span>&#36;</span>66.7 million only if the innovation is successful.
-The funder has a 2.7% chance of paying <span>&#36;</span>66.7 million; in the 97.3% of times the innovator is unsuccessful, the funder can repurpose those funds for other projects.
+For example, for a livestock vaccine with a firm’s expected cost of \\$1.8 million and a 2.7% chance of success, a pull incentive would need to have a present value of \\$66.7 million.
+While it may be shocking that \\$66.7 million is more than an order of magnitude larger firm’s expected costs, remember that pull mechanisms are shifting the risks of development from the funder to the innovator.
+In this case, rather than the funder giving a \\$1.8 million grant up front with only a 2.7% chance of successful innovation, the funder commits to paying \\$66.7 million only if the innovation is successful.
+The funder has a 2.7% chance of paying \\$66.7 million; in the 97.3% of times the innovator is unsuccessful, the funder can repurpose those funds for other projects.

 In many cases, the funder may want to create a pull fund that is large enough to incentivize multiple attempts simultaneously in order to have a higher probability of at least one successful innovation.
 In the next section, we discuss how to choose the target number of attempts.